rust-lang/book/src/ch17-05-traits-for-async.md

 the collection all implement the `Future` trait, and `Box<T>` implements `Future` only if the `T` it wraps is a future that implements the `Unpin` trait.

 That’s a lot to absorb!
-To really understand it, let’s we dive a little further into how the `Future` trait actually works, in particular around _pinning_.
+To really understand it, let’s dive a little further into how the `Future` trait actually works, in particular around _pinning_.

 Look again at the definition of the `Future` trait: